0x01369/Pipedrive-Api/README.md

 ----------------------

 ```
+4. When the script is run, the credentials will be extracted and printed to the console using the Pipedrive API.

 ## Contributing
 Contributions to enhance the functionality or fix any issues with this script are welcome.
 Feel free to fork this repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License.](LICENSE)